 The interpolation was conducted using ESRI GIS mapping software ArcGIS Pro.
 To provide a visual aid, the resultant output was categorised and styled into density categories, comprising High (25-50 plants per 0.25 ha), Moderate (10-25 plants per 0.25 ha), Low (0.5-10 plants per 0.25 ha), Absent (0-0.5 plants per 0.25 ha).
 The output was analysed against locations of actual counts and habitat extent mapping.
 To enhance the accuracy of the model, and where available, the IDW outputs were clipped to known habitat (confirmed and suspected) areas.

-A breakdown of Cycas megacarpa density is provided in Table 3.3.
-These areas are displayed on Figure 3.4.
-Areas of high density Cycas megacarpa were prioritised for avoidance by the Project.
+A breakdown of Cycas megacarpa density as a result of baseline field survey data is provided in Table 3.3.
+These areas are displayed on Figure 3.3.
+Areas of high density Cycas megacarpa were prioritised for avoidance by the Project during initial design phases.